New Zealand Travel

-Hiking Tongariro Alpine Crossing Track, 19 kilometres in one day on the North Island of New Zealand.
+Hiking Tongariro Alpine Crossing Track, 19 kilometres in one day on the North Island, New Zealand travel.
 Photo by Follash.

 The Kiwi islands are activity heaven, especially for hikers and hyperactive backpackers, with a superb variety and splendour of landscapes from glaciers to subtropical forests hosting – unlike neighbouring Australia – no deadly creatures at all.